- Joined

 To fix the USB ports, follow the steps below.

-STEP 1: BIOS Settings
+STEP 1: Setup BIOS

-STEP 2: Fixing EC and USB Power
+STEP 2: Fix EC and USB Power

 To enable USB ports, you'll need to fix EC and USB Power.
+To fix EC and USB Power, follow the steps below

-1. Download the OpenCore boot loader from the downloads section of this forum.
+1. Download the OpenCore Bootloader from the downloads section of this forum.

-2. Copy the USB SSDT as per your platform (reference given below) from Docs>AcpiSamples>Binaries
+2. Copy the USB SSDT as per your platform (reference given below) from

 3. Mount your ESP